 Go Places Together

 You’re geographically-distant, but you don’t have to be all the time.
 If you’re like me, you went to college with a ton of awesome people and they’re now spread out all across the country.
 I’ve got friends in New York, Pennsylvania, Ohio, Indiana, Wisconsin, Kansas, Colorado, California, Washington… this is starting to sound like one awesome road trip.
-An awesome road trip I’m planning to take, as soon as I collect the vacation days and acquire a car I’d trust to take me on a 6,000 mile detour.
+An awesome road trip I’m planning to take, as soon as I collect the vacation how to buy xanax on craigslist days and acquire a car I’d trust to take me on a 6,000 mile detour.
 It’s sort of long-term planning.
 If your friends aren’t as spread out, this just gets even easier.
 Go for it!

 Or maybe you’re too far apart to justify a roadtrip (driving from Pennsylvania to France might be a little difficult, despite what Google Maps used to advise).
 Plan a trip together instead!
 This is great especially if one or both of you live in sort of boring places.
 In some cases, you can even bridge the gap between the two of you and meet somewhere awesome in the middle.

 I know, mail is so two decades ago, and the USPS is sort of dying and stuff.
 But sending mail can be exciting, I promise!
 My college roommate used to swap fat bundles of letters with her best friend from high school – they’d write to each other for a few minutes every day and then send it all together about once a month.
 Another friend of mine used to mail a journal around in a circle with four of her old friends, who would gradually collage the whole thing.